thousandbrainsproject/tbp.monty/docs/future-work/oss-communication-improvements/better-website-platform.md

 - There are security risks with the plugins on WordPress.
 - The website is slow.
 - There is a lot of cognitive load to figure out how to customize the website.
-- It's closed source and goes against our open source philosophy.
+- The source code for the website is not available for modification by the community and goes against our open source philosophy.